 Social media is a great way to interact with customers, reinforce your customer relationships, and strengthen customer loyalty.
 Show off your customer service focus, if for no other reason then because it inspires confidence in prospects.
 I, furthermore, recommend to my clients that they track and promote their customer satisfaction rating.
 If you have never had a better business bureau complaint, then you have an “A+ BBB listing” that should be promoted both on your web site and social media too.

 Social Media is also a great way to reach out and connect with new prospects and new market niches.
 Be strategic when adding new social media connections.
 Encourage your customers to connect with you, interact with you, and like you on your social media.

 Last, look for ways to leverage strategic alliances.
-Link to your strategic partners web site and pursue opportunities to co-advertise.
-Like when you are growing your social network, seek quality strategic partners.
+Link to your strategic partners web site, and pursue opportunities to co-advertise.
+Like when you are growing your social network, you want to identify quality strategic partners.

 After creating your social media goals and objectives, you need to begin producing content.
 This should be done in several different ways: writing posts, integrating images, tying in blog posts, creating hash tags to link posts, advertising company events, posting white papers, and creating YouTube posts.
 Other ideas include: highlighting an employee or customer of the month, introducing new employees, showing off interesting jobs you completed, and sharing new news about your company.
 You should also provide a benefit to your audience.
 For instance, offer free advice, have a contest, or give away samples.